wp-plugins/pixcodes/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-PixCodes offers you an interface to add simple shortcodes into editor.
+PixCodes offers you a nice interface to add shortcodes into editor.

-The awsome part is that you can filter any shortcode parameter or overwrite any shortcode template with your theme
+The awesome part is that you can filter any shortcode parameter or overwrite any shortcode template with your theme

 == Description ==